hoehermann/purple-gowhatsapp/README.md

 **You probably want to have a look at the documentation of all the [settings](./docs/SETTINGS.md) the plug-in offers.**

-Some in-depth documentation about obscure details can be found in the [notes](./docs/NOTES.md).
+Some in-depth documentation about obscure details can be found in the [notes](./docs/NOTES.md). **Read this if you want to send files.**

 #### Acknowledgements